MooersLab/multipleFileTransfer/README.md

 The script loops over a list of files.
 The script reports to the terminal when a file transfer has started and when it has been completed.
 Edit to use any WAV file to report an audible alert when the transfers are finished.
-I used the canary.wav file, but any wav file you find on the web should work.
+I used the canary.wav file, but any `*.wav` file you find on the web should work.

 - Replace the word PASSWORD with your password.
 Keep the double quotes around your password.
 - Enter a list of tar files to transfer on the line starting with `for`.